 All too often, businesses experience less than ideal results with their content marketing because of a failure to set aside time or to find ideas.
 Set up your content marketing editorial calendar with your strategies, content deadlines, some ideas for titles and formats, and tasks allocated to various people.
 Highlight key messages where you want to incorporate them in the content, to avoid losing sight of their importance.
 Review the calendar frequently and keep it flexible, so you can slot in content on issues that come up unexpectedly.

-Your clients can make their editorial calendars a tool to help keep their content development on track, and enjoy the benefits of a powerful, vibrant online presence for their companies.
+You can make editorial calendars a tool to help keep content development on track, and enjoy the benefits of a powerful, vibrant online presence.